iamtrk/twitterArchitectureClone/README.md

 twitterClone
 ===============
-This is a twitter like prototyped application built on Node.JS , MongoDB & Mongoose.
+This is a twitter like prototyped application built on Node.JS , MongoDB REDIS & Mongoose.

 No UI is provided.